How to set up Windows Authentication for Microsoft Entra ID with the incoming trust-based flow

 PowerShell cmdlet, as shown in the previous step.
 If theSet-AzureAdKerberosServer

-cmdlet has been run successfully with the-SetupCloudTrust
+cmdlet was run successfully with the-SetupCloudTrust

 parameter, theCloudTrustDisplay